 The other big important thing to remember is to completely separate your brand’s financials from other data streams and bank accounts of any kind.

 Action Step: Open the business bank account.
 Here’s a quick breakdown article of Business Checking Accounts from some of the biggest banks to begin the research process.

 When starting a business, you’re required to be 100% compliant with all relevant local/state/federal agencies.
 Ideally you should have an attorney or at least dedicate time to knocking this out yourself and doing the homework.
 That said, here are four resources to get started:

-Note that this article on how to form a North Carolina Corporation isn’t a legal document or legal advice.
+Note that this North Carolina incorporation guide isn’t a legal document or legal advice.
 It’s for informational purposes and the information above is subject to change.
-For specific legal questions regarding how to form a North Carolina Corporation or business in general, please consult with a lawyer or other accredited professional.
+For specific legal questions regarding how to form a North Carolina Corporation, please consult with an attorney.
+We recommend K. N. Price Law.